| The following is the complete

 ferrets, and 3) the confinement and close proximity of mink closely

+parallel that found in ferret shelters.
 BTW, the fur farmers found placing wood barriers

 between cages to block visual views was effective in reducing stress,